Are you a soon-to-be first-time mom? Discover the best advice for new parents that no one talks about—from fellow parents who’ve been there.

 That’s when I learned to simply go with the flow.
-In fact, the more I accepted the madness around me, the more lighthearted and at ease I felt.
-I could almost laugh about the sleep deprivation, that our dishwasher conked out the day we brought the twins home, and that there were ants crawling into our bedroom.
+The more I accepted the madness around me, the more lighthearted and at ease I felt.
+I could almost laugh about the sleep deprivation and that our dishwasher conked out the day we brought the twins home.

 Don’t exhaust yourself with unreasonable standards.
 Your house doesn’t have to be spotless, and dinner doesn’t have to be ready by 5pm every night.
 Because things will happen.
-The quicker we can let go of the need to control, the more able we are to get through these challenges.
+The quicker we can let go of the need to control, the more we can get through these challenges.

 4. Pick your battles

-It really is okay if your toddler insists on wearing sweatpants even though you had hoped he’d dress up a bit for the birthday party.
-Or that your kids watch the rest of the movie even though it means they have extra screen time for the day.
+It really is okay if your toddler insisted on wearing sweatpants even though you had hoped he’d dress up a bit for a birthday party.
+Or that your kids watched the rest of the movie even though it meant they had extra screen time for the day.